MokarbeenAnsari/machine-learning-zoomcamp/README.md

 # Machine Learning Zoomcamp
-This repo contains all stuff related to machine learning zoomcamp offered by DataTalksClub
+This repo contains all stuff related to machine learning zoomcamp offered by DataTalksClub.